Best Things to Do in Cape Town in 7 Days

 – Iziko South African Museum

-– Eat or shop on Long Street
+– Eat or shop along Long Street

 – Groot Constantia Winery